Andrew-CC-Martin/bootstrap-todo-server/README.md

 # bootstrap-todo-server

-a project to create the classic todo list app, bootstrapped entirely from scratch
+a project to create the classic todo list app

-# bootstrap-todo
+The deployment can be found [here](https://bootstrap-todo.netlify.app/)

+## Project purpose

+This purpose of this project was as a learning exercise, as well as a way to showcase my abilities.

+The main learning exercises were:

+- Create a full stack web app from scratch and deploy (I've done this before but it was a great refresher)

-a project to create the classic todo list app, bootstrapped from scratch without using create-react-app
+- Create a React app from scratch without using create-react-app, by manually setting up webpack and babel

+- Learn React hooks (the project uses no class components)

+- Create styling from scratch using styled-components, without using bootstrap templates

+- Learn Node/Express, by setting up a REST API connected to a Postgres database

+- Set up a log in/auth system from scratch, using bcrypt and jsonwebtoken

+- Set up a CI/CD pipeline, with pre-push git hooks (which run the linter and unit tests before allowing push to github), and automatic deployments from any merge to development or master.

+Note: the frontend repo can be found [here](https://github.com/Andrew-CC-Martin/bootstrap-todo-client)

 ## Dependencies